dimi-fn/Various-Data-Science-Scripts/SEO/README.md

   * However, if you don't want that "hidden" content to affect your ranking (i.e. to be ranked higher because of that undesired content that might crosscheck you with undesired user queries), then instead of robots.txt use "`meta name="robots" content="noindex"`"

 * Although every seperate page of your website should have a <i>**unique URL**</i> (i.e. /main.html, /contact.html) to discriminate content, <u>you do not want different url adresses to provide the same content</u> because this would lead to *confusions* for search engines and you might end up competing with yourself.
 This confusion can happen when we try to store *session ids* or *tracking parameters* in which case the URL can be different but the content remains exactly the same.
-  * Use `link rel="canonical"` before href=" ", to resolve the issue on the occurrence of providing the same content but with different URL links
+  * Use `link rel="canonical"` before href=" ", to resolve the issue on the occurrence of providing the same content but with different URL links.
+The `canonical tag` can be used to indicate which is the primary URL for dublicate content across you website pages.
     * Another way to indicate that is directly via the *crawl URL paremeters* section of the Google Search Console](https://search.google.com/search-console/about), and also at [Bing Webmaster Tools](https://www.bing.com/webmasters/about)

 * <i>**Redirect issues**</i>: It happens when you use some content of your website to another location of your website, e.g. to another page of your website, however this might not update directly the search engines.
 These kind of issues might be either <u>temporary</u> or <u>permanent</u>, and you should use `redirect rules` after moving content across your web page: